msawangwan/deploy/README.md

 i believe you can achieve similar results if not do more, with just this little app. also i found jenkins to be slow, cumbersome and worst-of-all written in java.

-but more importantly, i really love writting in golang and find continiously(sp?) find myself looking for excuses to build infastructure using the language. i also really love learning, and projects like this one (although some may cry, is a case of 'reinventing the wheel'), are full of many priceless, learning expierences.
+but more importantly, i really love writting in golang and continiously(sp?) find myself looking for excuses to build infastructure using the language. i also really love learning, and projects like this one -- although some may cry, is a case of 'reinventing the wheel' -- are full of many priceless, learning expierences.

 * * *